 To distinguish one name from another, it may be enough to include:

 - a number — for example, No. 1, or

 - a place — for example, (Nelson).

-For example, 'Clothing Company Limited' and 'Clothing Company (2015) Limited' are not almost identical.
+For example, 'Clothing Company Limited' and 'Clothing Company (2020) Limited' are not 'almost identical'.

-Under various laws, your company can't have a name that:
+Under various other laws, your company can't have a name that:

 - is offensive, obscene, contrary to public policy or likely to cause offence to any particular religious group or section of the community